 - B. The allegations of discriminatory harassment shall: - 1.
 Be written; - 2.
 Be signed by the complainant; - 3.
-Describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to sexual harassment; and - 4.
-Be filed with the executive director of human resources or designee within one (1) year after the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under WAC 392-190 or related guidelines. - C. Upon receipt of the complaint, the district's executive director of human resources or designee will provide the complainant a copy of Procedure 5160P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
-The district will promptly and thoroughly investigate the complaint.
-Following completion of the investigation, the executive director of human resources shall provide the superintendent or designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report.
+Describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to sexual harassment; - 4.
+Clearly indicate a desire for the district to investigate the allegations; and - 5.
+Be filed with the executive director of human resources or designee within one (1) year after the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under Chapter 392-190 WAC or related guidelines. - C. Upon receipt of the complaint, the district's executive director of human resources or designee will provide the complainant a copy of Board Policy 5160 and Procedure 5160P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
+The district will promptly and thoroughly investigate the complaint. - D. Before initiating the investigation, the district shall provide written notice of the allegations to both the complainant and the alleged aggressor prior to any discussions or interviews, and provide sufficient details known at the time and sufficient time to prepare a response.
+Specifically, the written notice must include: - citations to the complaint process set forth in the district's Board Policy 5160 and Procedure 5160P; - allegations with sufficient details (identity of parties, conduct alleged to constitute sexual harassment, date, location, implicated policies, etc.); - a statement indicating the responding party is "presumed not responsible" until a determination is made; - notice to the right of an advisor of their choice, who may be an attorney; - notice that the parties may request to inspect and review relevant evidence; and a reminder of the district's policy not to make false statements or intentionally submit false information.